Feeligo/connector-sdk-php/README.md

 # Feeligo SDK for PHP-based social websites

+## Key concepts

+  * a *Community* is any kind of social website.
+By _social_ we mean that there is a notion of uniquely-identifiable **Users** *and* of a pairwise Relationship (e.g. Friendship) between Users.
+That's all we really need.

+  * at any given time, the logged-in User on a Community is called the *Viewer*.
+A Viewer corresponds to a single user account that is being used by someone to navigate on the Community.

+  _On publicly-accessible pages, there may be no defined Viewer because they can be accessed without logged-in._

+  * when the *Viewer* is viewing the *profile page* of another User, this User is called the *Subject*.

+  _Note that on some social networking platforms, the concept of "subject" is extended to anything that the Viewer is viewing (such as an Event, a Forum Post, a Message...).
+For us, the Subject is **always** another User._

 ## How to adapt the PHP SDK to a given platform

 The following assumptions are made: